OSHAA 30-Hours Diploma in Absentee Parents on Childhood Development

 The OSHAA 30-Hours Diploma in Absentee Parents on Childhood Development is designed for individuals and professionals who work closely with children and wish to understand and address the challenges faced by those affected by parental absence.
 This course is ideal for:

-• Social workers and family support officers working with vulnerable children and families
+• Counselors and mental health support staff working with children and families facing emotional difficulties

 This course provides essential knowledge and practical tools for anyone committed to promoting the healthy development of children growing up without consistent parental presence.